Mental Health Month

 Taking care of our inner selves is just as important as our physical health.
 Let's prioritize our well-being and support one another.

 In any given year, more than one in five of us will experience some type of mental health problem.
-It is no surprise, therefore, that there’s a need for an event like Mental Health Awareness Month.
+It is no surprise, therefore, that there’s a need for an event like Mental Health Month.
 It connects us with the issues that face millions of people every year and delivers help for those most in need.

 Do you know somebody with a mental health condition?
 Has a doctor diagnosed you with one?
 If so, it is time to get involved, raise money, and spread awareness of how things like anxiety and depression affect people’s lives.

-Learn about Mental Health Awareness Month
+Learn about Mental Health Month

-How to celebrate Mental Health Awareness Month
+How to celebrate Mental Health Month

 Mental health is a significant concern in our society, but it is also something that we can each address individually.
 The good news is that you can get involved with the effort and lend a helping hand to those around you.

-The easiest way to get involved in Mental Health Awareness Month is to download the Mental Health Month Toolkit.
+The easiest way to get involved in Mental Health Month is to download the Mental Health Month Toolkit.
 This resource provides you with practically everything that you need to improve your own mental health, and that of the people around you.
 It includes material that helps you to own your feelings, look for the positives in situations, and eliminate the toxic influences on your life.
 It also provides information on how to create a healthy routine, support other people in your community, and connect with those who might be isolated.

 The second thing that you can do is learn more about the stigmas of mental health.
 As we discussed, researchers are increasingly coming to the view that mental health conditions are strictly biological processes.
 Individual patients do not choose their health problems.
 You might, therefore, want to reach out in ways that highlight this important point.